moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 As we have seen, it is possible to secure your RPC server with usernames and passwords.
 With this in place only those with a given username and password will hence be able to interact with the server.
 To enable this, we need to head back to our `bitmonero.conf` once more.

-The flag for adding a username and password pair is as follows: `rpc-login=**username**:**password**`.
+The flag for adding a username and password pair is as follows: `rpc-login=username:password`.
 This flag, along with many others can be found via the [Monerodocs webstie](https://monerodocs.org/interacting/monerod-reference/) which you may remember from the second video.
 With that line added, you should no restart your node for the settings to take effect.

 Adding a username and password can grant you a little peace of mind and helps to prevent others from abusing your server.